 If significant funding is required, then, of course, those percentage rates could escalate even higher.

 Consumers have a need to understand that the higher the percentage rate, the more the funding provider sees the risk.
 In some cases, an independent and early evaluation is a good thing so that the prospects of success can be identified early.

 In any event and, as long as the consumer has been honest, they are at no risk of any adverse cost orders.

 TESS is a paralegal company and does specialize in timeshare-related disputes between consumers and resorts.
 When contemplating legal action, the litigants can choose which areas they wish to have that dispute resolved.
 These areas include arbitration, fast-track courts, multi-track actions, ombudsman, mediation, without prejudices forums etc. Paralegals cannot represent consumers in such forums as “fast-track” cases and “multi-track” cases as they are a contentious business.
 In the event that a TESS client requires such representation, they will refer the client to a solicitor who is on their panel and TESS will discharge those fees in support of their client.
 At the same time, the engaged solicitor will owe a duty of care to the consumer and as such, will carry out your instruction and TESS will be merely the funding provider/ Mackenzie Friend.

 The Legal Services Board

 Sections 2 to 7 and Schedule 1 create the Legal Services Board with a duty to promote the regulatory objectives.
-David Edmonds was appointed the first chair of the Board on 23rd April, 2008 and nine members were appointed on 17th July.
-The members took up post on 1st September 2008 and the Board became fully operational on 1st January, 2010.
+David Edmonds was appointed the first chair of the Board on 23rd April 2008 and nine members were appointed on 17th July.
+The members took up a post on 1st September 2008 and the Board became fully operational on 1st January 2010.
 The Board is to have a Consumer Panel to represent consumers (ss.
 8-11).
 As of July 2008, no date has been fixed for the coming into force of the provisions about the Consumer Panel.

 Reserved legal activities